-P5-S: View of eastern edge of property with P6-N: View of water pump at the southwestern barbed wire fence.
-Pond also visible on the edge of the pond. right side.
+P5-S: View of eastern edge of property with barbed wire fence.
+Pond also visible on the right side.
+Pond also visible on the right side.

-of the property, taken from the southern side.
+P7-NE: View of pond in the northeastern corner of the property, taken from the southern side.

-P7-NE: View of pond in the northeastern corner P8-NW: View of willow tree on the southeastern corner of the pond.
+P8-NW: View of willow tree on the southeastern corner of the pond.